SnowDenix/FrportalDocs/CONSOLIDATION-SUMMARY.md

 ## Conclusion

 ✅ **All tasks completed successfully**
-✅ **Documentation is now LLM-friendly**
+✅ **Documentation is now modern and accessible**
 ✅ **Original files safely archived**
 ✅ **Comprehensive README provided**

-The documentation is now consolidated and ready for use with LLMs and easier human reference.
+The documentation is now consolidated and ready for use with modern digital tools and easier human reference.

 ---